TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       *create_method* argument is ``False`` then this can be left as ``None``.

-      *proxytype* is a subclass of :class:`BaseProxy` which is used to create proxies for shared objects with this *typeid*.
-If ``None`` then a proxy class is created automatically.
+      *proxytype* is a subkundi of :class:`BaseProxy` which is used to create proxies for shared objects with this *typeid*.
+If ``None`` then a proxy kundi is created automatically.

       *exposed* is used to specify a sequence of method names which proxies for this typeid should be allowed to access using